 You’ve probably received an abandoned cart email or two over the years.
-Automation can go much further than this though once you start thinking about it.
+Automation can go much further than cart abandonment, though, once you start thinking about it.

 For example, you can build multi-tiered automated welcome campaigns to garner enough trust in your offering to get potential customers over the line and place their first order with you.

-Giving customers choice with direct communications channels such as email marketing or SMS is ultimately the key to success.
-Forging the culture within your marketing team that you don’t own the customer's personal details, and they chose to give them to you, is a great place to start from.
+Giving customers a choice with direct communications channels such as email marketing or SMS is ultimately the key to success.
+Forging the culture within your marketing team that you don’t own the customer's personal details, and they choose to give them to you is a great place to start from.

-Affiliate marketing is when you pay a commission to a 3rd party website for them generating referral traffic for you that results in sales.
+Affiliate marketing is when you pay a commission to a third-party website for them generating referral traffic for you that results in online sales.

-But the influencer market has evolved of course, as all do.
+But the influencer market has evolved, of course, as all do.
 Consumers and social media platforms have pushed for wider transparency on the paid endorsements of products by social media influencers.
-Of course, this amplifies the messaging when a product is genuinely organically posted or featured in posts reaching huge audiences.
+Of course, this amplifies the messaging when a product is genuinely organically posted via user-generated content (UGC) or featured in testimonials posts reaching huge audiences.

 Influencer marketing is only one of many channels that can be monetized by affiliate processes.
 With the decline in printed media, many publishers are creating digital content.
 More and more publishers are reluctant to feature ads heavily on their websites due to trying to retain their brand integrity and credibility.

-Other examples include loyalty programs and other affiliates who run PPC or Google Shopping type campaigns to drive traffic to a site, with them earning a commission for every conversion that they have referred to the retailer's site.
+Other examples include customer loyalty programs and other affiliates who run PPC or Google Shopping-type campaigns to drive traffic to a site, with them earning a commission for every conversion that they have referred to the retailer's site.

-Providing the most relevant shopping experiences possible to your customers has long been the struggle of many eCommerce sites.
-There are many tools available on the market with pre-built integrations into the common ecommerce platforms on the market today.
+Providing the most relevant user experiences possible to your customers has long been the struggle of many ecommerce sites.
+There are many marketing tools and integrations pre-built into the best ecommerce platforms on the market today.

-Personalizing content is effective when used to subtly influence purchasing journeys rather than control them.
-For example, on eCommerce sites that have very large SKU counts, there may be promotions or offers on certain categories and products.
+Ecommerce personalization is effective when used to influence purchasing journeys.
+For example, on ecommerce sites that have very large SKU counts, there may be incentives, promotions, or special offers on certain categories and products.
 Knowing your user has a preference for that type of item can improve conversion on these promo campaigns considerably.

 The same personalization data can also work very well in off-site follow-up campaigns via email or social media retargeting campaigns that are closely matched to the user's previous on-site behavior.

-Post-purchase is an area that many eCommerce marketing strategies leave more open than they should.
-With so much effort and budget being placed into customer acquisition and generating new customers, what happens after they have ordered is often overlooked.
+Post-purchase is an area that many ecommerce marketing strategies leave more open than they should.
+With so much effort and budget being placed into customer acquisition and generating new customers, what happens after they have ordered and completed the checkout process is often overlooked.